zackJKnight/U8Lineup/README.md

 ## Notes

-Manually, I look at all the periods before I can complete the first period.
+Manually, I look at all the periods before I can complete the first period - I sometimes pencil in names just to see where it will go.

-If I don't know much about the players, I can draft the first period without much thought, but the more I know, the more options I have.
+If I don't know much about the players, I can draft the first period without much thought.
+The more I know, the more options I have; the slower it goes overall.

 As I learn more about the players, the decisions become easier.
 When the decisions become too easy, it's time to shake it up to challenge the players.